learnweb/moodle-tool_oauth2owncloud/README.md

 ### Admin Setting

 To enable the plugin the site admin has to fill in the settings form.
-This Form is available under the path `Website-Administration>Plugins>Admin tools>ownCloud OAuth 2.0 Configuration` zu finden ist, ausfüllen.
+This Form is available under the path `Website-Administration>Plugins>Admin tools>ownCloud OAuth 2.0 Configuration`.

 ![Plugin-Struktur](pix/OAuth2Form.png)

-When the Client was registert in ownCloud the ClientID and secret can be found in the ownCloud App.
+When the client was registert in ownCloud the clientID and secret can be found in the ownCloud App.

 ![Plugin-Struktur](pix/WebDAVForm.png)

-Afterwards the settings for the WebDAV Client have to be filled in.
+Afterwards the settings for the WebDAV client have to be filled in.
-Therefore the ownCloud Server, Path and Protocol have to be filled in.
-The port is optional and in most cases not neccessary.
+Therefore the ownCloud server, path and protocol have to be filled in.
+The port is optional and in most cases not necessary.

 When all settings are correct the admin_tool can be used to authenticate user with the [Repository sciebo](https://github.com/pssl16/moodle-repository_sciebo) or the
 [Activity Plugin CollaborativeFolders](https://github.com/pssl16/moodle-mod_collaborativefolders).

+For additional information please visit our [documentation page](https://pssl16.github.io).

 # Deutsch
 [![Build Status](https://travis-ci.org/pssl16/moodle-tool_oauth2owncloud.svg?branch=master)]